-We will put a hold on the record of any students who have not submitted the GDP in the semester before they plan to take the PWE.
+We reserve the right to put a hold on the record of any students who have not submitted the GDP in the semester before they plan to take the PWE.
 This is because students cannot submit a POE committee until the Graduate School has processed their GDP.
-See Appendix I for recommended submission dates.
+See Appendix H for recommended submission dates.